 (b) shall be issued and delivered to the summoning officer to whom it is directed 21 days at least before it is returnable.

-[Section 22 amended by No. 6 of 1981 s.
+[Section 22 amended: No. 6 of 1981 s.
 13.]

 23. Number of jurors to be summoned

 Upon the receipt of a general jury precept in respect of a criminal trial the summoning officer, unless otherwise directed by the precept, shall summon not less than 20 nor more than 40 jurors.